Hugo Lopez (Canadian football)

-Hugo Lopez (born June 16, 1987 in León, Nicaragua) is a Canadian football defensive back who is currently a free agent.
-He most recently played for the Montreal Alouettes of the Canadian Football League.
+Hugo Lopez (born June 16, 1987) is a Nicaraguan former professional Canadian football defensive back who played in the Canadian Football League (CFL).

-University football
+Early life and university

+Lopez was born in Leon, Nicaragua but left the country at a young age due to political instability.
+He later lived in both Costa Rica and Naples, Florida in his youth.
+He discovered American football while attending high school in Naples.

-He played CIS football with the Waterloo Warriors from 2007 to 2009 and with the Toronto Varsity Blues in 2010.
+Lopez later moved to North York, Canada.
+He played CIS football for the Waterloo Warriors from 2007 to 2009 and for the Toronto Varsity Blues in 2010.

 Professional football

 Edmonton Eskimos

-Lopez was drafted 14th overall in the 2011 CFL Draft by the Edmonton Eskimos and signed with the team on May 25, 2011.
+Lopez was drafted 14th overall in the 2011 CFL draft by the Edmonton Eskimos and signed with the team on May 25, 2011.
 In his rookie season, Lopez played in 3 games, recording 2 special teams tackles.

 In 2012, Lopez played in 7 games, recording 6 special teams tackles.

 Toronto Argonauts

 On July 23, 2013, Lopez signed with the Toronto Argonauts of the Canadian Football League.
 He was released by the Argonauts on November 7, 2013.

-Saskatchewan Roughriders
+Saskatchewan Roughriders (first stint)

 On March 18, 2014, Lopez signed with the Saskatchewan Roughriders.
 He was released by the Roughriders on June 16, 2014.